RonClyburn/Card-Practice/README.md

 ## My process

 I found that starting with the HTML elements and then working on styling next was an effecient way to complete this task.
 I used an ```<article>```html tag to create the card, and used ```<div>```'s to seperate different collections of the content inside.
-I approached this with a mobile first view and then set a @media query with a minimum screen width and different display properties to allow the content to be responsive with differenet screen sizes.
+I approached this with a mobile first view and then set a @media query with a minimum screen width and different display properties to allow the content to be responsive with different screen sizes.
 I then set a maximum height on the card to ensure it would stay at the size needed per the design preview.

 ### Built with